Bedikot and mikveh after miscarriage

 26 December, 2005

-Today I underwent a D&C for a pregnancy that never developed.
-In the ultrasounds the embryonic sac was developed but nothing was seen inside the sac.
-According to when I had my last period the pregnancy would be in the 8th week as of now.
+I unfortunately had a miscarriage and just underwent a D&C. According to when I had my last period the pregnancy would be in the 8th week as of now.

 Assuming the bleeding does not last for longer, how many days do I wait before doing a hefsek taharah?

 They told me not to insert tampons until I go to the doctor after at least two weeks.
 Does this mean that it also isn’t safe to insert bedikot cloths?
 Do I have to wait to start doing bedikot until after I go back to the doctor?
 Is it safe to do bedikot or is there a possibility of doing damage?

 We’re sorry to hear of your miscarriage.

 You may perform a hefsek taharah and begin counting your seven clean days after a minimum of five days, starting from and including the day you became niddah or the day of the D&C (whichever was first).